Crisis grips families in northern Ethiopia

 UNICEF is on the ground, working with partners to support communities with safe water for drinking, cooking and personal hygiene, and providing health, nutrition and education services to help keep children healthy and learning.

 Donate now to support UNICEF’s work in Ethiopia

 A growing malnutrition crisis

 Fighting in November 2020 broke out just as people should have been harvesting, leaving families without an income for the year.
 Many families also had cattle stolen and have lost access to fertilisers and vaccines for their livestock.
-By mid-June, more than 60 per cent of the population in Tigray and the neighbouring zones of Amhara and Afar were grappling with high levels of acute food insecurity.

 In addition, destruction of water infrastructure has caused an extreme scarcity of safe drinking water.
 The damage could lead to outbreaks of disease, putting malnourished children at even greater risk of death.

 UNICEF has therefore been working with partners to supply water through rehabilitated boreholes and water trucking, including to internally displaced persons hosted at displacement sites, and supplying desperately needed hygiene supplies.
 UNICEF is also deploying mobile health teams to vulnerable communities to provide vital health services.